 3| Sip Away Your Day at Valley Social Co.

-Coffee time is a ritual in Fernie and Valley Social Co. is the local’s all-time favourite!
+Coffee time is a ritual especially when visiting small towns in Canada and Valley Social Co. is the local’s all-time favourite!

 This charming coffee shop in the heart of downtown Fernie serves delicious coffee and small bites.
 Ingredients are sourced from local partners including coffee beans from Fernie-based Rooftop Coffee Roaster and vegetables from Spruce Spring Stream Farms in the Elk Valley.
 By drinking and eating there, you know your money goes to supporting local businesses!